-The results for the year are set out on page 16-18.
+The results for the year are set out on page 15.

-The net movement in funds for 2021 was $\epsilon$ 4m.
-This is an increase of $\epsilon$ 4.7m on the 2020 result (2020 loss of $\epsilon$ 0.7m).
+The net movement in funds for 2022 was negative €3m.
+This is an decrease of €7m on the 2021 result (2021 gain of €4m).

-In the year that continued to be affected by Covid-19, the result for 2021 is one that is greatly appreciated and was not forecast.
+In the year that continued to be affected by Covid-19 (first quarter of 2022) and the war in Ukraine, the result for 2022 is one that was expected.

-Overall, income and endowments totalled €14.4m, an increase of €4.1m on the previous year.
-Expenditure was €13.2m, an increase of €2m on the previous year. however, it is better to look at income in more detail as there has been a huge increase in income (and spend) for School Capital Grants for Northern Irish Schools from the Dept of Education NI.
+Overall, income and endowments totalled €13.1m, a decrease of €1.3 on the previous year.
+Expenditure was €13.3m, an increase of €0.1m on the previous year.
+However, it is better to look at income in more detail as there has been a huge decrease in income (and spend) for School Capital Grants for Northern Irish Schools from the Dept of Education NI.
 The works have already been mentioned in the Trustees Activity Report above.
-It is useful to isolate these income and expenditure figures from the results as they inflate the financial results.